Life Skills Training definition

 Life Skills Training means interpersonal and daily living skills training to prepare individuals to maintain a safe, healthy, and stable lifestyle.
 Skills training may involve “hard” skills such as money management, self-care and hygiene, how to access health care and health care coverage, job seeking/maintenance skills, and accessing community resources or “soft” skills such as decision-making, problem solving, relationship skills, and self- advocacy skills.

 Life Skills Training.
-As illustrated in Figure 26 on the next page, from the quantitative data collected from 137 teachers and 61 empowered parents, their satisfaction with training was mixed.
+As illustrated in Figure 26 on the next page, from the quantitative data collected from 137 teachers and 61 empowered parents, there were mixed results.
 The majority of teachers felt the trainings and follow-up were inadequate; 39% of teachers were dissatisfied or very dissatisfied with the reference materials, and 41% were dissatisfied or very dissatisfied with the after-training support and follow-up.
 Empowered parents were happy with the training and performance of facilitators, expressing during FGDs that the trainings should be extended to other parents who had not received it.
 The facilitators themselves felt the parents needed more time to learn, and similar to the teachers some reported that trainings were inadequate in terms of content and allocated time.

 Life Skills Training means age-appropriate, non-technical skills training that helps individuals succeed in the workplace and includes training on communication, time management, appropriate work attire, and conflict resolution, and education on workplace drug testing.